ReflectCxx/ReflectionTemplateLibrary-CPP/README.md

 * **Runtime Reflection for C++** – Introspect and manipulate objects dynamically, similar to Java or .NET, but with modern C++ idioms.

-* **Single Source of Truth** – All metadata lives in one immutable `rtl::CxxMirror<N>`, ensuring a consistent, thread-safe, duplication-free, and deterministic view of reflection data.
+* **Single Source of Truth** – All metadata lives in one immutable `rtl::CxxMirror`, ensuring a consistent, thread-safe, duplication-free, and deterministic view of reflection data.

 * **Non-Intrusive & Macro-Free** – Register reflection metadata externally via a clean builder pattern; no macros, base classes, or global registries.